 For all businesses, it’s essential to use resources as efficiently as possible.
 In this endeavor, DCIM is critical because it allows you to:

-- Track the use of important resources: Robust DCIM provides key data about all aspects of a data center’s operations — including power usage, environmental information and cooling data.
-In addition to delivering an accurate overview of the current use of resources, this data can also be analyzed and used predictively to assess what equipment needs to be purchased and what power usage and cooling demands need to be taken into account for future growth.
+- Track use of important resources: Robust DCIM provides key data about all aspects of a data center’s operations — including power usage, environmental information and cooling data.
+In addition to delivering an accurate overview of the current use of resources, this data can also be analyzed and used predictively to assess what equipment needs to be purchased and what power usage and cooling demands need to be considered for future growth.

 - Increase energy efficiency: Data centers use significant amounts of energy.
-DCIM allows you to track energy usage and pinpoint energy that’s going to non-essential processes or systems that consume a lot of power so that you can adapt your infrastructure accordingly.
-Additionally, you can identify times when a lot of energy is used and take appropriate measures.
-In fact, the average power usage effectiveness (PUE) of a typical data center is 2.5, and the Uptime Institute approximates that the majority of facilities could achieve 1.6 PUE by implementing DCIM, best practices and the most efficient equipment.
+DCIM allows you to track energy usage and pinpoint energy going to non-essential processes or systems that consume significant power so you can adapt your infrastructure accordingly.
+Additionally, you can identify times when substantial energy is used and take appropriate measures.
+The average power usage effectiveness (PUE) of a typical data center is 2.5, and the Uptime Institute approximates most facilities could achieve 1.6 PUE by implementing DCIM, best practices and the most efficient equipment.

 - Create and implement disaster prevention measures: Factors such as higher-than-recommended temperatures can lead to system failures, while inefficient power usage can impair your IT system’s functioning.
-Using data captured by your DCIM, you can plan ahead for problems like these and drastically reduce the chances of any downtime
+Using data captured by your DCIM, you can plan for problems like these and drastically reduce the chances of any downtime.

 - Improve workflow management: A quality DCIM system can optimize workflows by consolidating servers, balancing workloads and managing equipment’s power usage.

-- Minimize data center costs: With improved energy efficiency and better workflow management, you can greatly reduce energy costs as well as expenses associated with hardware acquisition and maintenance.
+- Minimize data center costs: With improved energy efficiency and better workflow management, you can greatly reduce energy costs and expenses associated with hardware acquisition and maintenance.

 In short, when well thought out and implemented, DCIM provides your IT team and facilities manager with a comprehensive overview of your data center’s functioning and performance so that floor space, energy and hardware can be optimized.